TCardinal/ZXCVBN-Delphi-Pascal/README.md

 # ZXCVBN-Delphi-Pascal
-Implementation of ZXCVBN password protocol
+This is a Pascal/Delphi implementation of ZXCVBN password protocol.
+For details on the protocol please see https://github.com/dropbox/zxcvbn